 Initiatives for schools

-We will give schools more information on how to run the new suite of initiatives as it becomes available.
+We will give schools more information on how to run and roll out the new suite of initiatives as it becomes available.

 Career education funding

-Available from 2019.
 Managed individual pathways has been refocused as career education funding (CEF).
-The funding will help secondary schools implement a broader range of career education activities for all students from year 7.
-This will ensure all students in years 10 to 12 continue to receive course and career counselling.
-In these years they will also build detailed career action plans.
+The funding helps secondary schools implement a broader range of career education activities for all students from year 7 and ensure all students in years 10 to 12 continue to receive course and career counselling.
+In these years they will also build detailed and robust career action plans.
+See

-Available from 2019.
-These workshops will help students think about their interests, skills, values and aspirations in the world of the work.
-The workshops include classroom activities and encounters with employers and industry.
-All Victorian government secondary schools will run the workshops for students in years 7 and 8.
+We have developed teaching and learning resources to help year 7 and 8 students think about their interests, skills, values and aspirations and explore the world of the work through classroom activities and encounters with employers and industry.

-Available from 2019.
-All year 9 students will be given:
+All year 9 students will be given access to:

-- analysis of their diagnostic assessment by an external accredited career practitioner
+- analysis of their Morrisby career assessment through one-on-one career counselling by an external accredited career practitioner.

 Industry exposure programs for vulnerable students